-iOS 10 problems include battery life issues and today we want to show you how to potentially fix bad battery life on your iPhone, iPad or iPod touch if you’re running iOS 10.3.1 or another version of Apple’s iOS 10.
+iOS 10 problems include battery life issues and today we want to show you how to potentially fix bad battery life on your iPhone, iPad or iPod touch if you’re running iOS 10.3.2 or an older version of Apple’s iOS 10 operating system.